Panther-lair - Countdown to spring camp: Three questions on the RBs

 Rodney Hammond only has started two games in his first two years with Pitt, but there have been plenty of times where he has been the featured back for this offense.
 In 2023, he will have that spotlight full-time as he is expected to step into starting role left by Israel Abanikanda.

-In fact, there were two games in 2022 where Abanikanda did not suit up and Hammond showed would he could do with a bigger workload.
-He rushed for 124 yards and a one touchdown in a win over Syracuse, and produced 93 yards in the Sun Bowl victory over UCLA.
+In fact, there were two games in 2022 where Abanikanda did not suit up and Hammond showed what he could do with a bigger workload.
+He rushed for 124 yards and a one touchdown in a win over Syracuse, and produced 93 yards and two scores in the Sun Bowl victory over UCLA.
 In addition to those performances, he had the hot hand in the season opener against West Virginia, where he totaled 129 yards of offense and two touchdowns.

 Hammond was also a pivotal player in Pitt’s ACC Championship run as a true freshman in 2021.
 His 66 yards in Pitt’s win over Clemson in the second half really showed he could be a workhorse type of running back, despite his smaller stature.